ztachip/ztachip/Documentation/tensor_programmer_guide.md

 SCRATCH-PAD tensor is a 1 dimensional tensor of dimension 100.

-DDR tensor is a 1 dimensional tensor of dimention 100
+DDR tensor is a 1 dimensional tensor of dimension 100

 The result of the transfer is listed below
 ```